 Promotional reach

+Let's start with promotional reach.
 Successful consultation relies on reaching the intended audience.
 Promotional reach measures how many people see or hear about the consultation.
 Advertising firms use metrics like OTS (opportunities-to-see) to quantify visibility.
-For consultation, list promotional efforts using trackable QR and short links to understand the engagment rate with print materials for instance.
-This allows tallying engagement and responses against how people heard about the consultation opportunity.
+Using trackable metrics like QR codes and short links enables precise tracking of promotional reach, allowing organisations to evaluate how well they are engaging potential participants.

 Response rate